wshon/madedit-mod/README.txt

    mode and pasted, the line would be automatically duplicated 3 times if the function was enabled in Options)
 2. Improve the UI of SelectToCopy in Option dialog
 3. Remove the Maximize from Option, FileAssociation, WordCount and Highlight dialogs
-4. Disable the resize function of all dialogs except MadMacro
+4. Improve the UI of dialogs by disabling the resize function of all dialogs except MadMacro
 5. Fixed the issue of Mouse Select to Copy not working under wx 3.0(would affect 0.2.7 and 0.2.8)
 6. Fixed the issue of column copy/paste introduced by wx 3.0(would affect 0.2.7 and 0.2.8)
 7. Update Simplified Chinese